Why good relations inside and outside of a product organisation are key to the success of a Product Owner.

-Thus, a Product Owner must closely work together with his customer base.
-He needs to be transparent about what he is planning to deliver but also listen to his customers in order to learn more about their goals and problems.
+Thus, Product Owners must closely work together with the customer base and need to be transparent about what they are planning to deliver but also listen to their customers in order to learn more about their goals and problems.

 Customers also need to be aware that their product is developed according to Scrum.
 The Product Owner educates his client base about his agile way of working and why this is beneficial to them, shipping every sprint.
 A good Product Owner in a large-scale development organisation will invite customers to Sprint Reviews or Refinement Sessions with the Teams.

 Higher management must give their Product Owners the accountability and responsibility for their Product’s success.
 If this is not the case the Product Owner will not have full authority to make decisions critical to the Product, e.g. hard business decisions or decisions about resources.

 Nevertheless, future Product Owners must do a self-assessment in order to find out if they are capable to do the job.
 Even if management lets them, will they take over full ownership of their product?
 How much do you want to bring about change?
 And finally, are you the one who makes the executive decision?

 If you are confident about the above you will automatically be on eye level with your management and maintain a good relationship with them.

 The relationship to the Scrum Master(s) is different.
 It is not about product domain knowledge, it is about how to act as a Product Owner and how to improve on that.

 As the Product Owner you need to be frank with the Scrum Master in order to overcome concerns and impediments you might have in your role.
 The Scrum Master is a coach for the Product Owner, he needs to know what’s bothering him.